Rain-swollen rivers flood some towns in north Italy; Venice prepares to raise mobile dike in lagoon

 Firefighters in Riccione, in the northern region of Emilia-Romagna, were deployed to rescue people from flooded homes and businesses.
 By Tuesday afternoon, firefighters had carried out around 40 rescues in the province of Rimini, parts of which are on the Adriatic coast.
 Reinforcements for the rescuers were moved in from the cities of Forli’-Cesena, Ferrara and Bologna.

 In the area between Ancona, a major Adriatic port, and Pesaro-Urbino, two towns popular with tourists, firefighters carried out 80 interventions for local flooding, fallen trees and mudslides and rescued motorists in difficulty, the corps said in a tweet.
-Pesaro is an Adriatic beach town in the region of Marche.
+Pesaro is an Adriatic beach town in the Marche region.

 In Modena, a small city famed for gastronomical products, authorities said they would close local bridges to traffic on Tuesday evening as a precaution against rising river levels.